lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   If no eligible rule is found, then the header must be sent without compression, in which case the fragmentation process may be required.

-* sending: The Rule ID is sent to the other end followed by the information resulting from the compression of header fields, directly followed by the payload.
+* sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the information resulting from the
+  compression of header fields, and directly followed by the payload.
 The product of field compression is sent in the order expressed in the Rule for the matching fields.
 The way the Rule ID is sent depends on the specific LPWAN layer two technology.
-It is out of the scope of this document and will be specified in a specific technology-dependant document.
-  For example, the Rule ID can be included in the Layer 2 header or sent as the first byte of the L2 payload.
+For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
 (Cf. {{Fig-FormatPckt}}).
+  This process will be specified in a LPWAN technology-specific document and is out of the scope of the present document.

 * decompression: In both directions, the receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
 This